akbartus/A-Frame-Occlusion-Component/README.md

 <img alt="Screenshot" src="img/screenshot.jpg" width="600">

 ### **Description / Rationale**
 This is the A-Frame component, which lets achieve occlusion effects.
+It can be useful specifically in webAR related projects.

 ### **Instructions**
 The component has the following attributes: